Opportunistic encryption: Routers

 The FreeS/WAN project was one of the early proponents of OE.
 The effort is continued by the former freeswan developers now working on Libreswan.
-Libreswan aims to support different authentication hooks for Opportunistic Encryption with IPsec.
+Libreswan aims to support different authentication hooks for opportunistic encryption with IPsec.
 Version 3.16, which was released in December 2015, had support for Opportunistic IPsec using AUTH-NULL which is based on RFC 7619.
 The Libreswan Project is currently working on (forward) Domain Name System Security Extensions (DNSSEC) and Kerberos support for Opportunistic IPsec.

 Openswan has also been ported to the OpenWrt project.
 Openswan used reverse DNS records to facilitate the key exchange between the systems.

 It is possible to use OpenVPN and networking protocols to set up dynamic VPN links which act similar to OE for specific domains.

 Linux and Unix-like systems

-The FreeS/WAN and forks such as Openswan and strongSwan offer VPNs which can also operate in OE mode using IPsec based technology.
+The FreeS/WAN and forks such as Openswan and strongSwan offer VPNs that can also operate in OE mode using IPsec-based technology.
 Obfuscated TCP is another method of implementing OE.

 Windows OS

 Microsoft Windows platforms have an implementation of OE installed by default.
 This method uses IPsec to secure the traffic and is a simple procedure to turn on.
 It is accessed via the MMC and "IP Security Policies on Local Computer" and then editing the properties to assign the "(Request Security)" policy.
 This will turn on optional IPsec in a Kerberos environment.

 Many systems also have problems when either side is behind a NAT.
-This problem is addressed by NAT Traversal (NAT-T) and is accomplished by editing a registry item.
+This problem is addressed by NAT traversal (NAT-T) and is accomplished by editing a registry item.
 Using the filtering options provided in MMC, it is possible to tailor the networking to require, request or permit traffic to various domains and protocols to use encryption.

-E-mail
+Email

-Opportunistic Encryption can also be used for specific traffic like e-mail using the SMTP STARTTLS extension for relaying messages across the Internet, or the Internet Message Access Protocol (IMAP) STARTTLS extension for reading e-mail.
+Opportunistic encryption can also be used for specific traffic like e-mail using the SMTP STARTTLS extension for relaying messages across the Internet, or the Internet Message Access Protocol (IMAP) STARTTLS extension for reading e-mail.
 With this implementation, it is not necessary to obtain a certificate from a certificate authority, as a self-signed certificate can be used.